Scheduling with Gaps: New Models and Algorithms: Minimizing Total Flow Time with a Budget for Gaps

 \section{Minimizing Total Flow Time with a Budget for Gaps}

-Unlike in earlier sections, we now consider jobs without deadlines and focus on the tradeoff between the number of gaps and delay.
+Unlike in earlier sections, we now consider jobs without deadlines and focus on the tradeoff between the number of gaps and the delay of jobs.
 Formally, an instance $\calJ$ is given by a collection of $n$ unit length jobs.
 For each job $j = 1,2,...,n$ we are given its release time $r_j$.
-If, in some schedule, job $j$ is executed at time $S_j$ then $F_j = S_j - r_j$ is called the \emph{flow time of $j$}.
-We are also given a budget value $\gamma$.
-The objective is to compute a schedule for $\calJ$ in which the number of gaps is at most $\gamma$ and the total flow time $\sum_j F_j$ is minimized.
+If, in some schedule $S$, job $j$ is executed at time $S_j$ then $F_j = S_j - r_j$ is called the \emph{flow time of $j$ in $S$}.
+We are also given a budget value $\gamma$ for the number of gaps.
+The objective is to compute a schedule $S$ for $\calJ$ that minimizes the total flow time $F_\total(S) = \sum_j F_j$ among all schedules with at most $\gamma$ gaps.
+Figure~\ref{fig: example min total flow} shows an example of an instance and a schedule with two gaps.

-\paragraph{Continuous case.} The continuous variant of this problem is equivalent to the $k$-medians problem on a directed line: given points $r_1,r_2,...,r_n$, find a set $H$ of $k$ points that minimizes the sum $\sum_{i=1}^n \min_{h \in H \wedge h \ge r_i} (h - r_i)$, where the $i$th term of the sum represents the distance between $r_i$ and the first point in $H$ after $r_i$.
-(Here, the value of $k$ corresponds to $\gamma-1$, the number of blocks.)
-This is a well-studied problem and it can be solved in time $O(k n)$ if the points are given in a sorted order \cite{Woeginger00-monge}.
+\paragraph{Continuous case.} The continuous variant of this problem is equivalent to the \emph{$k$-medians problem} on a directed line: Given points $r_1,r_2,...,r_n$, find a set $H$ of $k$ points that minimizes the sum

+where the $i$th term of the sum represents the distance between $r_i$ and the first point in $H$ after $r_i$.
+(Here, the value of $k$ corresponds to $\gamma-1$, the number of blocks in the discrete schedule.)
+This is a well-studied problem and it can be solved in time $O(k n)$ if the points are given in a sorted order~\cite{Woeginger00-monge}.
+Prior to the work in~\cite{Woeginger00-monge}, the undirected case on the line was addressed in~\cite{Hassin_Tamir_location_problems_91,Auletta_etal_resources_98}, and extension to trees have also been studied -- see~\cite{Chrobak_etal_k-median_trees_01}, for example, and references therein.

 \paragraph{Discrete case.} The discrete case differs from its continuous analogue because the jobs executed in the same block do not occupy a single point.
-We show, however, that the techniques for computing $k$-medians can be adapted to minimum-flow scheduling with gaps, resulting in an algorithm with running time $O(n\log n + \gamma n)$.
+Nevertheless, we show that the techniques for computing $k$-medians can be adapted to minimum-flow scheduling with gaps, resulting in an algorithm with running time $O(n\log n + \gamma n)$.

 Without loss of generality, we assume that all release times are different and ordered in increasing order, that is $r_1 < r_2 < ... < r_n$.
 Any instance can be modified to have this property in time $O(n\log n)$.
 As explained in Section~\ref{sec: preliminaries}, this modification changes the flow of all schedules uniformly, so the optimality is not affected.
-This is the only part of the algorithm that requires time $O(n\log n)$; the remaining part will run in time $O(\gamma n)$.
+Sorting the release times is the only part of the algorithm that requires time $O(n\log n)$; the remaining part will run in time $O(\gamma n)$.